EmbRace: Accelerating Sparse Communication for Distributed Training of NLP Neural Networks: EmbRace Design

 \subsection{2D Communication Scheduling}

-To further accelerate distributed training among GPUs, we focus on two main points: reducing the GPUs' idle time by overlapping communication with computation and reducing the communication amount by utilizing the GPUs' idle time.
-To deeply overlapping, we firstly schedule dense layers and FP of embedding layers with a priority queue according to the dependency graph.
-These make our Horizontal Scheduling.
+To further accelerate distributed training among GPUs, we focus on two main points: reducing the computation stall by overlapping communication with computation; and reducing the communication amount by utilizing the GPUs' idle time.
+To deeply overlapping, we firstly schedule dense blocks and FP of embedding layers with a priority queue according to the dependency graph.
+These make our Block-level Horizontal Scheduling.
 Furthermore, we step into the embedding matrix to reduce the communication quantity.
-We calculate the minimal gradients dependency, select the necessary gradients for the next iteration, prioritize their communication, and schedule the remaining gradients' communication.
-These make our Vertical Scheduling.
-Combing the horizontal and vertical scheduling, we propose the 2D Communication Scheduling for NLP tasks.
+We calculate the minimal gradients dependency, select the necessary gradient rows for the next iteration, prioritize their communication, and delay the remaining communication.
+These make our Vertical Sparse Scheduling.
+Combing the horizontal and vertical scheduling, we propose our 2D Communication Scheduling for NLP tasks.